awslabs/aws-mobile-appsync-sdk-js/README.md

 const auth = {
   type: appSyncConfig.aws_appsync_authenticationType,
   apiKey: appSyncConfig.aws_appsync_apiKey,
-  // jwtToken: async () => token, // Required when you use Cognito UserPools OR OpenID Connect. token object is obtained previously
+  // jwtToken: async () => token, // Required when you use Cognito UserPools OR OpenID Connect.
+Token object is obtained previously
   // credentials: async () => credentials, // Required when you use IAM-based auth.
 };